CoregoLabs/Proposal/README.md

 **Region NFT Contract**
 To create a marketplace on a contracts parachain, we'll need an NFT region contract.
 We'll use the openbrush library to simplify development, as it will only require a few adjustments.

-TODO: Should I add the in-depth details how cross-chain region transfers will work?

 #### Data Dashboard